We have five factories and 19 years of experience in plant extracts

 Bioflavonoids enhance the absorption of certain nutrients, particularly vitamin C. A deficiency can lead to poor nutrient absorption, which can exacerbate other health issues.

-It is important to note that while these risks and side effects are associated with a deficiency in Citrus bioflavonoids, individual responses may vary, and the severity of symptoms can depend on the extent of the deficiency and other factors such as overall diet and lifestyle.
+It is important to note that while these risks and side effects are associated with a deficiency in citrus bioflavonoids, individual responses may vary, and the severity of symptoms can depend on the extent of the deficiency and other factors such as overall diet and lifestyle.

 7. Strategies to Combat Bioflavonoid Deficiency